Tencent/PhoenixGo/docs/FAQ.md

 [here](https://github.com/wonderingabout/gtp2ogs-tutorial/blob/master/docs/3A4-linux-optional-edit-gtp2ogs-js-file.md)
 and [here](https://github.com/wonderingabout/gtp2ogs-tutorial/blob/master/docs/3B4-windows-optional-edit-gtp2ogs-js-file.md)

-information : the BensonDarr on [FoxGo server](http://weiqi.qq.com/) is able to play with 6.5 komi because it has been modified, but this is not true for the PhoenixGo engine provided here.

 #### A13.
 I have a nvidia RTX card (Turing) or Tesla V100/Titan V (Volta), is it compatible ?

 ##### RTX cards (Turing) :